 If you are using a rebuildable dripping atomizer (RDA) or tank, and getting a dry or burnt taste, there could be a number of things causing this.
 Here are a few of the most common culprits.

 A common cause of burnt hits is when your coil has a hot spot which can cause the coil to partially glow red.
 It’s a very unpleasant and nasty vape!
 Hot spots can give you a metallic, burnt taste, even if your wicks were fully saturated.
 And you may not be able to see a burnt spot on your wicks because they are still fully saturated.

 Even if your wicks aren’t showing signs of a burnt spot, take them out.
 That horrendous flavor can stay in your wicks.
 Toss them.
-Then, get your coils to pulse evenly by lightly pinching them with a pair of tweezers or even gently “strumming” them with a small screwdriver (or checking to make sure they aren’t touching any parts of the inside of the atomizer).
+Then, get your coils to pulse evenly by lightly pinching them with a pair of tweezers or even gently “strumming” them with a small screwdriver.
+Also, check to be sure they aren’t touching any parts of the inside of the atomizer.

-Caution: Never pinch or strum your coils while pressing the fire button, unless you’re using a tool that is non-conductive, like a pair of ceramic tweezers.
+Caution: Never pinch or strum your coils while pressing the fire button, unless you’re using a tool that is non-conductive, like ceramic tweezers.

 8. Tricky wicking